jbjjbjjbj/Noter/sem5/net/eksamnen/noter_spgs.md

 - Error frame: transmitted by a node on error
 - Overload frame: used to create a delay if more time is needed

+# Topic 9 Network layer

+## Routing

+Different kinds of routering

+Source routing
+:   First router decides the whole route.

+Hop-by-hop routing
+:   Each router only decides what the next hop should be.

+### Algorithms

+How to route a large network which can change dynamically.

+- Distance Vector routing:

+    Keep a vector of all other nodes in the network, including a distance and next neighbour.
+    This has the advantage of little overhead, but has slow convergence and count to infinity problem.

+- Link state routing

+    Keep a graph of the whole network and use dijkstra to find shortest route.
+    However this comes at the cost of scalability.

+- Hierarchical routing

+    Much better for large network where one only stores information about a specific region and does not keep track of every route.
+    Much like the postal system.

+## Congestion

+When the traffic exceeds the limits of the network or a part of it.
+It is desirable if hitting this limit does not congest the network.

+To prevent congestion one should monitor the network.
+Here are some things to avoid:

+- Avoid oscillations
+- Avoid increasing traffic to much

+Congestion is affected by many things from the different layers.
+These are summarized on slide 18.

+### Solutions

+Sending of *choke packages* if a node gets congested.
+This is sent as a notification from receiver to sender.

+With *Explicit Congestion Notification* a node can set a congestion bit on a passing packet.
+When a reply is sent back this bit is included and a sender will know that congestion happen on a specific route.
+This has a slower reaction time.

+### Quality of service

+Different services may have requirements to the network.
+These requirements could be on Bandwidth, latency, jitter or loss.

+For example video services require high bandwidth and predictable latency(low jitter).

+Telephony does not require a lot of bandwidth and lost packages are okay.
+However it requires low latency and jitter to make a conversation doable.

+Slide 25 summarizes different requirements for different services.

+#### Queuing

+One can use a simple FIFO queue which gives no QOS, as who comes first get served first.

+Weight Fair Queuing (WFQ) select packets based on a priority scheme, so important packages will get served first.

+WFQ also enables ISP's to prioritise enterprise traffic over commercial ones.

+#### Shaping slow

+Ways of affecting jitter and latency can be done with special queues.

+If we want to output traffic predictably with a limited bandwidth one can use a *leaky bucket*.

+##### Leaky bucket

+Make a irregular slow of packets into a regular one.

+Leaks out packets at a constant rate.

+Defined by its output rate and capacity.

+##### Token bucket

+Contains memory and allows for creating bursty traffic.

+Traffic is controlled by tokens.
+When tokens are available packets are sent.
+A number of tokens are added at a constant rate.

+Defined by the rate of tokens and the max amount of tokens.

+Can be combined with a leaky bucket to limit the bursty traffic.

+## Ip address classes

+- Class A: 1.0.0.1 to 126.255.255.254
+- Class B: 128.1.0.1 to 192.255.255.254
+- Class C: 192.0.1.1 to 223.255.254.254
+- Class D: 224.0.0.0 to 239.255.255.255
+    - Used for multicast
+- Class E: 240.0.0.0 to 254.255.255.254
+    - Reserved for future use and research.

+This has the disadvantage of wasting a lot of space.

+## Ip routing

+Operators have AS numbers with each AS number assigned to a area.
+Between AS numbers OSPF (Open Shortest Path First) is used.

+AS numbers communicate routes using BGP.

 # Spørgsmål

 If we answer a question nicely and quickly, we just get another question.